Ride the YARTS Bus to Yosemite National Park

 The Yosemite Area Regional Transportation System – or YARTS as it is mostly known – is public transit service that has been taking the stress out of driving to the park for two decades.
 Coach buses traverse four corridors through six surrounding counties bringing tens of thousands of visitors into the park every year.
 Travelers come from all over California, the United States and more than 100 countries.

 Multiple YARTS Stops

-If you’re traveling by car, the buses make stops along four routes into the park.
-Here they are:
+If you’re traveling by car, the buses make stops along four routes into the park:

 - Hwy.
 140 starting in Merced through Mariposa (runs year-round)

 Along the way to the park, YARTS has stops at designated park and ride lots, campgrounds and RV parks.

-YARTS staff recommends showing up at the YARTS stop early to beat the crowds and to ensure your watch is in sync with the YARTS drivers’ atomic clocks.
-The bus drivers don’t leave a stop until their clocks hit the scheduled departure time.
+YARTS staff recommends showing up at the YARTS stop early to beat the crowds.
 Before boarding, you can load any strollers, backpacks, bikes or luggage into the stowage area.

 Ride Free Park Shuttle

 As you enter the park, YARTs buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
 Once you’re in the Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
-It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area, (in winter).
+It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and in the winter the Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area.
 Without having to worry about where to park at trailheads or visitor centers, you can maximize your time in the park.

 And at the end of the day, you don’t have to worry about the drive home.

 For more information:

 For more information about YARTS, ticket prices, or the seasonal schedules, please visit www.yarts.com or call (877) 989-2787.
 Updates on YARTS schedules can also be found on Facebook and Twitter by searching for @rideyarts.